armyofkittens/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-- The best time to launch a Theater kickstarter is in the Spring/April
+<ul><li> - The best time to launch a Theater kickstarter is in the Spring/April</li>
-- The worst time to launch a Theater kickstarter is at the very end of the year
+    <li> - The worst time to launch a Theater kickstarter is at the very end of the year</li>

 - What can you conclude about the Outcomes based on Goals?
 *The best Goal to Outcome is in the very low end as well as mid-to-high end